 What type of prefab should you buy?

-There are five main types of prefab houses.
+There are four main types of prefab houses.
 Each one of them follows a different construction process which translates into advantages as well as inconveniences depending on our expectations, needs, or preferences.

 Modular houses: You can get a construction that looks just like an on-site built house with either a modern or a traditional look.
 Since modular homes are built by joining prefabricated three-dimensional modules, the assembly of the house is fast and easy.
 However, a modular house might not be a good choice if the roads leading to your property aren’t accessible by the lorry of great dimension required to transport the modules.